h-joo/life-in-germany/Getting_A_Tech_Job.md

 Auxiliary scientist aka Hiwi is a student job you usually do at unversity's research institutes supporting the research.
 Due to this reason I see Masters students doing Hiwi jobs more frequently.
 I feel Hiwi jobs are nice, but maybe if you want to work in the industry the knowledge might not be immediately transferrable unless you want to get a job in research institutes.
 I feel working student in industry might be better in terms of getting a job in the industry.

-To find student jobs, use platform like below, or there are university internal web-portals of which you can find job posting specifically targeting those students from your university.
+To find student jobs, use platform like below, or see the below section for other platforms.
+There are also university internal web-portals of which you can find job posting specifically targeting those students from your university.

 - [Student jobs at stepstone](https://www.stepstone.de/jobs/student-in?gclid=Cj0KCQjwu-KiBhCsARIsAPztUF1anEHY9GP0HJ59_dQMb5kq0ClBM1Doo5-q2wbxY881wcj0tO7i3OIaAkc0EALw_wcB&ef_id=Cj0KCQjwu-KiBhCsARIsAPztUF1anEHY9GP0HJ59_dQMb5kq0ClBM1Doo5-q2wbxY881wcj0tO7i3OIaAkc0EALw_wcB:G:s&cid=SEA_GO_DE-DE-JD%2FFUNC1---D%7C%5BA%5D_c_no%20discipline--%7CDIS000--_dynamic_RL_DSA1&loc_interest=&loc_physical=1004234&s_kwcid=AL!523!3!564573399345!!!g!!)